US Sheep Breeds A-Z

 [CARPET WOOL, DAIRY]

-The (Olde English) Babydoll Southdown is a smaller version of the Southdown breed, developed by breeders who wished to restore the Southdown to its roots before artificial selection was applied.
+The (Olde English) Babydoll Southdown is a smaller version of the Southdown breed, developed by breeders who wished to restore the Southdown to its origins before artificial selection was applied.
 To be eligible for registry, sheep must be smaller than 24 inches (at the time of shearing).
 Due to their small stature, Babydolls are often promoted for vineyard and orchard grazing.
 They are raised primarily as pets.

 The Barbados Blackbelly originated on the Caribbean island of Barbados.
 It descends from sheep brought to the islands from West Africa during the slave era.
 Blackbellies are "antelope like" in appearance, brown tan or yellow in color, with black points and under-parts.
 Both ewes and rams are polled or have only small scurs or diminutive horns.
 Barbados Blackbellies are noted for their hardiness, including resistance to internal parasites, and reproductive efficiency.
 The first Blackbellies were introduced to the US in 1904.
 The Barbados Blackbelly is on the Livestock Conservancy's "watch" list.

 Black Welsh Mountain